-> Understand the expected standards
+Understand the Expected Standards

 External audits are reports that assess your organization’s performance against an external standard, so make sure you read the standard and understand it well.
-A fundamental understanding of external auditors’ approach is essential.
+A fundamental understanding of the external auditors’ approach is essential.
 As a result, you can avoid unnecessary actions by discussing topics outside the audit.
 With that general understanding, you can manage external audits more effectively.

-It is unlikely that anyone is more familiar with your internal processes than your own SMEs.
+It is unlikely that anyone is more familiar with your internal processes than your SMEs.
 Decide which of your employees has the best knowledge to assist the external auditor in understanding and evaluating your business processes and information security policies.
 It is important to educate the SMEs on the importance of external audits, as well as present your understanding of the standards so the auditor can prioritize preparations based on their knowledge and expertise.

-Allocate adequate resources to SMEs
+Allocate Adequate Resources to SMEs

 You should understand that the experts and specialists you have chosen already have a lot on their plates.
 The audit process requires a great deal of time, energy, and effort on the part of your SMEs.
 Ensure your audit team has the resources necessary to complete the work efficiently.